 Moreover, European policies are seeking significantly reduced emissions from aviation and in this context, accommodating growth for the sake of growth is not the objective.
 Aviation growth does not originate from within, but has external market considerations that cannot be overlooked.
 Indeed, as air traffic will have increased significantly year on year, the same would hold true for environmental and health impacts.
-This is why, with the delivery of the Digital European Sky, positive action will be taken to contribute to an irreversible shift to lowand ultimately no-emission mobility; the challenge is zero inefficiencies due to ATM by 2040.
+This is why, with the delivery of the Digital European Sky, positive action will be taken to contribute to an irreversible shift to lowand ultimately no-emission mobility; the chalThe vision pursued through this SRIA is to make the Digital European Sky the most efficient and most environmentally friendly sky to fly in.

+lenge is zero inefficiencies due to ATM by 2040.
 This means not only eliminating inefficiencies in the current system but also in the design and execution of the future ATM and U-space architecture..
 This commitment shown by aviation stakeholders confirms SESAR's long-standing efforts to ensure that European citizens can travel by air while leaving a minimal environmental footprint.